 Bonneville Power Administration

-Most of the District’s energy is provided by The Bonneville Power Administration, a federal nonprofit agency based in the Pacific Northwest.
+Most of our energy is provided by The Bonneville Power Administration, a federal nonprofit agency based in the Pacific Northwest.
 Although BPA is part of the U.S. Department of Energy, it is self-funding and covers its costs by selling its products and services.
-BPA markets wholesale electrical power from 31 federal hydro projects in the Columbia River Basin, one nonfederal nuclear plant and several other small nonfederal power plants.
+BPA markets wholesale electrical power from 31 federal hydro projects in the Columbia River Basin, one nonfederal nuclear plant, and several other small nonfederal power plants.
 The dams are operated by the U.S. Army Corps of Engineers and the Bureau of Reclamation.
 About one-third of the electric power used in the Northwest comes from BPA.

 BPA also operates and maintains about three-fourths of the high-voltage transmission in its service territory.
 BPA’s service territory includes Idaho, Oregon, Washington, western Montana and small parts of eastern Montana, California, Nevada, Utah and Wyoming.

 As part of its responsibilities, BPA promotes energy efficiency, renewable resources and new technologies.
 The agency also funds regional efforts to protect and rebuild fish and wildlife populations affected by hydroelectric power development in the Columbia River Basin.

 We feel it is important for our customers to understand BPA’s values, mission, and vision as it relates to the delivery of energy to serve our customers.

 The Bonneville Power Administration’s mission as a public service organization is to create and deliver the best value for our customers and constituents as we act in concert with others to assure the Pacific Northwest: